pharmaverse/admiraltemplate/README.md

 repo and check that the package works in your environment.
 Please contact us via slack if any issues arise.

-1. Click the Green ‘Use this Template’ Button.
+1. Click the Green `Use this Template` Button.
 2. Change owner to `pharmaverse` and enter your repository name
 3. Create `devel` and `pre-release` branches.
 These will be important later for workflows!